aezell314/TN_Prison_Gerrymandering/README.md

 ## R Shiny App

 The accompanying [R Shiny app](https://abigail-ezell.shinyapps.io/TN_Prison_Gerrymandering_ShinyApp/) allows users to visualize Tennessee’s current state house and state senate district boundaries.
 Districts that contain one or more state prisons are shaded slighly darker and are outlined in blue.
 The location of each of Tennessee's 14 state prison has a teardrop marker that can be clicked to reveal the prison's name, capacity, year opened, and city.
-Hovering over a district will outline the district boundaries and show the districct number; clicking anywhere in the district will populate a sidebar panel with that district's population statistics, partisan makeup, and race makeup.
+Hovering over a district will outline the district's boundary and show the district number; clicking anywhere in the district will populate a sidebar panel with population statistics, partisan makeup, and race makeup for that district.

  The application is intended to be used by state lawmakers or anyone else who is interested in exploring the effects of prison malapportionment in Tennessee.

 ## Data Sources

-The shapefiles containing state legislative district boundaries came from [Redistricting Data Hub](redistrictingdatahub.org) (state house districts [here](https://abigail-ezell.shinyapps.io/TN_Prison_Gerrymandering_ShinyApp/) and state senate districts [here](https://abigail-ezell.shinyapps.io/TN_Prison_Gerrymandering_ShinyApp/).
+The shapefiles containing state legislative district boundaries came from [Redistricting Data Hub](redistrictingdatahub.org) (state house districts [here](https://redistrictingdatahub.org/dataset/2022-tennessee-house-of-representatives-districts-approved-plan/) and state senate districts [here](https://redistrictingdatahub.org/dataset/2022-tennessee-senate-districts-approved-plan/).
-Population numbers for TN state legislative districts are drawn from 2023 CVAP (Citizen Voting  Age Population) datasets from redistrictingdatahub.org (state house [here](https://abigail-ezell.shinyapps.io/TN_Prison_Gerrymandering_ShinyApp/) and state senate [here](https://abigail-ezell.shinyapps.io/TN_Prison_Gerrymandering_ShinyApp/).
+Population numbers for TN state legislative districts are drawn from 2023 CVAP (Citizen Voting  Age Population) datasets from [Redistricting Data Hub](redistrictingdatahub.org) (state house [here](https://redistrictingdatahub.org/dataset/tennessee-2023-state-legislative-district-lower-cvap-data-2023/) and state senate [here](https://redistrictingdatahub.org/dataset/tennessee-2023-state-legislative-district-upper-cvap-data-2023/).
 Partisan breakdown of TN state legislative districts comes from voter registration data gathered during the 2024 election (dataset here).
 When necessary, precinct-level data is aggregated to state legislative district using precinct mapping information from [Dave's Redistricting](davesredistricting.org).